Kneser's theorem (combinatorics): Cardinality

-This statement is a corollary of the statement for LCA groups below, obtained by specializing to the case where the ambient group is discrete.
+This statement is a corollary of the statement for locally compact abelian groups below, obtained by specializing to the case where the ambient group is discrete.
 A self-contained proof is provided in Nathanson's textbook.

 Lower asymptotic density in the natural numbers

 The main result of Kneser's 1953 article is a variant of Mann's theorem on Schnirelmann density.